Giddings Public Library and Cultural Center

 June--The committee meets to analyze scores received by all books and select festival authors

-July--All authors who submitted applications and books prior to the deadline will be notified; your notification will indicate whether or not you've been selected to participate in the 2024 festival
+July--All authors who submitted applications and books prior to the deadline will be notified; your notification will indicate whether or not you've been selected to participate in the 2025 festival

-Mid-August--Accepted authors will receive an email with follow-up instructions
+August--Accepted authors will receive an email with follow-up instructions

 How many books can I send for consideration?
 Each author may submit a single book for festival consideration.
 The selection committee reads and reviews many books during each festival cycle; to make the review process manageable, please submit only one book.